pedro-gaspar/pedrogaspar.eu/content/posts/2021-06-29-til-named-captures.md

 ["b", "d"]
 ```

+Much better 😊.

-Better.
-Now you can then pattern match it:
+Now you can pattern match:

 ```elixir
 iex(3)> [first, second] = Regex.run(~r/a(b)c(d)/, "abcde", capture: :all_but_first)